 Begin your budgeting process by forecasting current partnership opportunities.
 Ensure your team is clear on the status and needs of current partners in the coming year.
 Identify areas for organic growth.
 Assess gaps in funding and new activation support your partners may need.
 Evaluate existing partnerships: Determine the strengths and weaknesses of current partnerships.
-Who is a candidate for renewal and who is at risk for phasing out?
 Analyze partner satisfaction: Gauge the level of satisfaction among current partners.
 Assess which opportunities, benefits and investment levels are most valuable to them.
-Steward and upsell renewals: Try to anticipate who is likely to renew and add organic growth strategies.
+Steward and upsell renewals: Try to anticipate who is likely to renew and add organic growth and who is likely to phase out.
 Brainstorm new ways to engage partners: Our research shows that corporate partners feel that a top area for improvement by their nonprofit partners is bringing in new ideas and unique opportunities.
 Consider including your corporate partner(s) in the ideation process.
 Step 3: Identify Potential Partners Cultivating new corporate partners is essential to building a healthy partnership pipeline.
 Before beginning the prospecting process, develop a clear strategy for identifying the right prospective partners.
 Key steps to building a healthy prospect pipeline are the following.
 Identify your partnership gaps: Pinpoint areas where additional corporate support is needed and what types of partners are best suited to help.
 Retail reach?
 Digital presence?
 Brand reach?
 Large employee base?
 Prioritize your leads: Brand/mission alignment is the No. 1 factor sought by companies for social impact partnerships.
 Create a list of companies with a record of supporting like causes.
 Identify your USP: Consider your organization's unique selling proposition and key offerings.
 What partnership benefits will you bring to the partnership plan?
 Go deeper, not wider: Once you research corporations connected to helping your cause, find multiple contacts within those companies.